 Karl Ørvik resides in Boston, MA, where he enjoys an active career as both a performer and teacher.
 He has appeared in recitals throughout the United States, as well as in Canada, Norway and South Korea.
-A violinist with both the Boston Public Quartet and Trio Klaritas, he has also performed as a concerto soloist, concertmaster and section player with numerous orchestral ensembles.
-Mr. Ørvik is a dedicated teacher who works easily with students of all ages and abilities.
-Currently a faculty member at the Community Music Center of Boston and the Dedham School of Music, he teaches in the summers at Point Counterpoint in Vermont and the “Youth and Muse” festival in Boston.
+A violinist with both the Boston Public Quartet and Trio Klaritas, he has also performed as a concerto soloist with the Bangor, Racine and Green Bay Civic symphonies, and served as a concertmaster and section player with numerous other orchestral ensembles in both New England and the Midwest.
+A dedicated teacher who works easily with students of all ages and abilities, Mr. Ørvik is a member of the string faculty at Stonehill College and the Community Music Center of Boston, and he teaches in the summers at the Swannanoah Chamber Music Workshop in North Carolina, Point Counterpoint in Vermont and the “Youth and Muse” festival in Boston.
 He has previously held teaching positions at Wisconsin Lutheran College, Alverno College, and the Fairbanks Summer Arts Festival (Alaska), and has served as the Director of the Milwaukee Center for Strings and string department chair at the Wisconsin Conservatory of Music.
 In demand as a clinician and adjudicator, he has been published in the ASTA Journal, and is the author of New Scale Method, an innovative method book for advanced violinists.
 A native of Canada, Mr. Ørvik has studied with many distinguished violinists and chamber musicians, including Roman Totenberg, Stephen Majeske and Calvin Wiersma, and members of the Muir, Cleveland, Cavani and Fine Arts string quartets.
 He holds performance degrees from the Cleveland Institute of Music and Lawrence University, and in January of 2012 he received his DMA from Boston University.

 Baekyu Kim, piano, was acclaimed by the Journal News as “a promising pianist”, and in 2002 he received the honor of “Young Artist” for solo piano from the Korean Music Journal.
 After he won the “Special Presentation Award” from the Artists International Competition in 2008, he made his successful debut at Carnegie hall in 2009, performing the world premiere of “Lutine” by American composer Richard Cornell.
 Since then, he has been invited to give solo and chamber recitals at numerous festivals throughout the United States, Europe and Asia.
 In 2008, Dr. Kim also won the Honors Competition at Boston University.
 Dr. Kim earned his Bachelor’s Degree from Chung-ang University, and he continued his studies in France at the Ecole Normal de Musique de Paris, where he studied with Micael Wladkowski.
 While in Paris, he also studied composition at the Berlioz Conservatoire.
 He later earned the diploma, diploma superieur and the perfectionnement diploma from the Conservatoire National de Versailles, studying with Edda Erlendsdottir.
 Relocating to the United States, Dr. Kim earned his Master’s Degree at SUNY-Purchase, studying with Stephanie Brown.
 In 2013, Dr. Kim finished his Doctoral Degree with Maria Clodes and Gila Goldstein at Boston University.